 - WRITE IT DOWN.
 One of my golden rules for ALL school issues.
 There’s nothing wrong with talking it out on the phone or in person, but always use email to document it.
 So a “Thanks so much for chatting with me today about Susie being bullied.
-I appreciate that you’re going to ….
-To try to remedy the situation.”
+I appreciate that you’re going to …..”
 If you don’t write it down, it didn’t happen.
 If this drags on for months or even years, you want it documented in writing.
 A simple monthly journal that you write in every morning or every evening, quick documentation of facts or incident.

 - My first step would be a simple email to the teacher.
 “Dear Mr. Teacher, Susie has been reporting to me that during lunch, the other kids are … Can we please make a time to chat about this on the phone or in person over the next couple of days?”

 - If that doesn’t resolve it, another firmer email and consider cc’ing the principal.
 Still not resolved?
 Start going up the chain of command, including the previous emails you have sent.
 That information should be on the district website but often follows a diagram of teacher-principal-special ed supervisor-special ed director-pupil services and so on.

 - You should read your school district policies (online, usually).
 All districts have an anti-bullying policy and a grievance procedure.
 Consider filing a grievance with your school board and ask to be put on the agenda for a school board meeting.